How to Setup VPN on iPhone And Android

 Here are some reasons why you should consider getting a VPN for your newly bought phone.

 We do not stress enough about how vital internet privacy is.
 But unfortunately, so many instances are happening where your personal information is getting hacked, or worse, it is getting sold.
 But you would not even know.
 You would not even get the time to realize what went wrong, and everything would already be gone.
 So be it your bank account information or confidential data that might cost you a lot.
 VPN helps you hide your identity entirely and creates end-to-end encryption, securing your data and private information.

 Secure Wifi Network

 The covid-19 situation is getting back to normal, and so are you.
 It is very natural for you to go out and use public wifi networks but is it safe?
-Public wifi networks such as in a cafe or a restaurant, airport or maybe a shopping mall, these networks are very vulnerable and accessible by anyone.
+Public wifi networks such as in cafes, restaurants, airports, or maybe shopping malls are very vulnerable and accessible to anyone.
 So whatever you do on the internet using these networks, anyone would be able to see and steal whatever information they need to create a mess for you.
 A VPN does change your IP address and turn it into something gibberish that no one can decode.
-It secures the source of your internet usage and thus making public networks safe.
+It secures the source of your internet usage, thus making public networks safe.

 Content Restriction and Geo-blocking

 I am sure it has happened many times where you missed an important match or a nerve-wracking episode of Money Heist because you could not find it anywhere.
 This is where the issue of content restrictions and geo-block arrives.
 There are times when the government of different countries restricts their content for international viewers.
 There could be multiple reasons like copyright agreements or, in some countries, censorship laws.
 But this can be surpassed using a VPN.
 Once you log in to a VPN network, you can change your location to your desired location and continue to watch what you want to.